 I began to test my theories on friends who owned local businesses and the results were amazing.
 In fact, their entrepreneurial friends were asking them what they were doing differently.
 Slowly, I began to take on consulting clients on a referral basis and before long, it was full time gig.

-Although I loved working as a consultant, one thing troubled me.
+As I developed my consulting career, one thing troubled me.
 What will happen to these brands after I’ve come in and cleaned up their brand?
 Had I really permanently solved the problem, or years later would I find a re-cluttered organization?

 We see it all the time.
 Organizations abdicate the responsibility of creating brand strategy to an advertising firm.
 Yet, the purpose of an advertising firm is to strategically COMMUNICATE your brand’s value and identity, not create it.
 They focus on awareness and conversion strategies.
 What most small marketing firms are not equipped to do is create the brand - that's your job.